Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Methodology

-Our inquiry began with formative research to understand the context of sedentary behavior and the older adults' relationship with technology.
-We conducted ethnographic observations of 15 older adults in a local nursing home, focusing on their daily routines and sitting habits.
-Following the observations, we engaged in semi-structured interviews with 12 of these individuals.
+To understand the context of sedentary behavior and older adults' relationship with technology, we first conducted ethnographic observations of 15 older adults in a local nursing home.
+We focused on their daily routines, sitting habits, and interactions with everyday objects and technologies.
+Field notes documented locations, durations, and social contexts of sitting, as well as observed uses of digital devices.
+Following the observations, we conducted semi-structured interviews with 12 of these older adults.
+3 participants were excluded from the interview phase due to scheduling conflicts or health-related fatigue.
+The interviews covered topics such as daily activity patterns, attitudes toward sedentary behavior, experiences with digital technologies (including smartphones and other screen-based devices), and preferences for how health-related information should be communicated.
+Interviews also invited participants to reflect on specific situations observed during the ethnographic phase.

-A key early insight was the rejection of screen-based digital interventions.
-An initial concept for a smartphone application was quickly abandoned based on feedback highlighting a strong aversion to complex interfaces, small text, and the cognitive load of managing yet another app.
-As one participant noted about smartphones, \textit{``If I can choose, I don't want to use smart phone, it has too many functions''}(P8).
-This led us to our first design principle: the intervention must be embedded within the user's existing physical environment and daily routines.
-Users identified cushions as one of the most common objects associated with prolonged sitting.
-Based on this, we created our first low-fidelity prototype: a sketch of a cushion that would visualize sitting time through gradually illuminating patterns on its surface.
-This concept was met with cautious optimism, confirming that integrating the technology into a familiar object was a promising direction.